gkobilansky/santas-specialties/site/content/menu/potato-balls.md

 ---
-title: Potato Balls
+title: "Mozzarella , Tomatoes & Roasted Peppers with Fresh Basil \U0001F33F Platter             "
 description: this is a description
-price: 1.25 per piece
+price: $60
 type: appetizer
 ---